Taric Build Guide by Dexiron

 You really want to prioritize objectives because you have such a strong 1v1 and skirmish.
 Stay on top of Scuttle Crabs, Dragons, and Rift Herald.
 All of them are very useful for Taric.
 The key to good objective control is to budget your mana.
 Going oom in this context isn't optimal (as opposed to your first clear) because there is a greater chance the enemy can contest.
 Your neutral objective control also benefits from Hexflash because you can Hexflash in (to avoid vision and solo) or out (if things go poorly).

 You've come online.
 Be extremely aggressive with picks, and take control of objectives.
 Communicate that it's time to teamfight, and keep an eye out for vulnerable splitting ADC's.
+With S10 Presence of Mind, you can essentially build any item first, but you should understand exactly why you're building how you are.

 3rd Item: Situational (target ~25:00)